ActiveMQ - OpenTelemetry Collector

 The diagram below illustrates the components of the ActiveMQ collection for each ActiveMQ broker node.
 OpenTelemetry collector runs on the same host as ActiveMQ broker, and uses the JMX Receiver to obtain ActiveMQ metrics, and the Sumo Logic OpenTelemetry Exporter to send the metrics to Sumo Logic.
 ActiveMQ logs are sent to Sumo Logic through a filelog receiver.

-- 5.17.4
+5.17.4

-- 5.18.2
+5.18.2

 Log and metrics types

-The Sumo Logic App for ActiveMQ assumes:
+The Sumo Logic app for ActiveMQ uses:

 -

-ActiveMQ app supports the below log format in the log4j2.properties file.
+ActiveMQ app supports the below log format in the

-Audit Logs: Every management action made through JMX or Web Console management interface is logged in audit log files.
+Audit Logs.
+Every management action made through JMX or Web Console management interface is logged in audit log files.

 appender.auditlog.layout.pattern=%d | %-5p | %m | %t%n